-Since it first burst on to the scene in the 1990s the flatbed Method feeder has swiftly evolved into the ultimate carp-catching device on commercial venues.
+Since it first burst on to the scene in the 1990s the flatbed Method feeder has swiftly evolved into the ultimate carp fishing device on commercial venues.

 Fishing a hookbait tucked in the middle of a frame filled with loosefeed has helped to improve presentation, increase catch rates and make casting tangle-free.
-It’s one of the simplest techniques to master, yet too many anglers still fail to get the fundamentals right, says match star and IYCF regular Rob Wootton.
+It’s one of the simplest techniques to master, yet too many anglers still fail to get the fundamentals right, says match star and England Feeder Team member Rob Wootton.

 Judging by the number of questions Rob gets asked on the bank, there are plenty of areas of confusion: What size of feeder should I use?
 Should I fill the frame with pellets or groundbait?
 How long should my hooklink be?